HOW WE HELP

 Guiding You Through Your Road to Recovery by Treating the Mind, Body, Soul and Spirit.

 Outpatient rehab services provide a number of benefits to an addict.
 Some, in fact, thrive in outpatient rehab and do better in this type of program than they would do in an inpatient facility.
 While that’s not true for everyone, there are certainly a number of benefits to outpatient rehab.
 Some people do see it as inferior or less helpful than inpatient rehab, but that’s simply not true.
 It’s a different option and, for some, it’s the best.
-Good Landing offers an intensive outpatient program that may be perfect for your loved one.
+Good Landing offers an intensive outpatient program combined with a faith based drug treatment program that may be perfect for your loved one.

 Outpatient rehab is an addiction recovery program designed to treat addicts while giving them the freedom to stay in their own home (or with a trusted friend/relative).
 Patients come to Good Landing Recovery on specific days of the week at specific times to work with our therapists and other recovery professionals.
 Outpatient recovery is very similar to inpatient rehab in a number of ways: